thingsapart/mini_nc/README.md

 # MiniNC - What is it?
 A true small _Desktop CNC_ machine that can be used inside an apartment in a pinch but can still cut softer metals.
 One that does not require a full shop due to space, mess and noise and does not break the bank.

+## ALPHA
+The machine is past the main design phase and a prototype has been built and is about to get tested.
+But that does not mean everything is finalized.

 ## Requirements
 * Cuts aluminium well.
 * Cost-efficient.